joba-1/attiny85-vl53l1-neo/README.md

 Displays a rainbow color dependent on current distance as measured by the VL53L1X.
 Colors selection adjusted automatically to range between min and max measured distance.

+ATTENTION: currently rainbow goes from red to red within 1m at most.
+Then strange things happen.
+Seems like there is some 8-bit problem in VL53L1X.cpp.
+Help (or just comments) via issues welcome :)

 ## Installation

 This is for VS Code, but should be easily adaptable to another PlatformIO environment or even Arduino IDE